LarsBesselmann/WCA-EJA-GettingStarted/README.md

      <kbd>![](./images/media/ModResorts_Upgrade_Panel_01.png)</kbd>

     a.
-The **Source Java** version displayed is detected in the build configuration.
+The **Source Java** version is selected based on the build configuration but can be changed.

     b.
-The **Target Java** version displayed is calculated by first determining the current Java version set in the build configuration (pom.xml).
-It will give a list of target versions that are supported when coming from the detected source version.
+The valid **Target Java** version depends on the selected source version.
+For Java 8 as source, the target options are currently Java 11, 17 and 21.
+For older Java versions, also Java 8 is available as target .

 3. Before you analyze the application, the application needs to be built.